 You can enjoy a fun and healthy Halloween by choosing the right candy, drinking water after sweets, waiting 30 minutes before brushing, and using fluoride toothpaste.
-Chew sugar-free gum, limit candy time, and schedule a post-Halloween dental check-up to keep your smile bright and cavity-free.
+In addition, chew sugar-free gum, limit candy time, and schedule a post-Halloween dental check-up to keep your smile bright and cavity-free.

 Halloween is one of the most beloved times for kids; it’s a celebration filled with costumes, laughter, and sweet treats.
 It’s also a special opportunity for families to spend quality time together through creative traditions like games, themed gatherings, and homemade treats.